project-ncl/reqour-locally/README.md

 REQOUR_URL=TODO # Paste Reqour URL, e.g. that one of the latest successful build at Jenkins
 ```
 you have to provide the correct value, and only then you will be able to continue
-- **❗Note:** you do change this value inside the generated file in `--build-dir` (by default, `/tmp/reqour/rest/build`), **NOT** in the `build-args.conf` located in this repository, this has 2 reasons:
+- **❗Note:** you do change this value inside the generated file in `--build-dir`, **NOT** in the `build-args.conf` located in this repository, this has 2 reasons:
   1) files in this repository are just templates, they are not used by OCI Runtime during build, those in `--build-dir` are
-  2) you do not want to provide real values in this repository, since you are risking the change of unintentionally commit these values, which is definitely unwanted and introduces a security vulnerability
+  2) you do not want to provide real values in this repository, since you are risking the chance of unintentional committing of these values, which is definitely unwanted, and introduces a security vulnerability

 - once the value is provided, you re-run the script again, your image should be successfully built (by default, it will be tagged `localhost/reqour-rest:latest`), so feel free to double-check e.g. by running:
 ```shell